juananjimenez/coninfluence/README.md

 Flask-CORS is the extension we'll use to handle cross origin requests from our frontend server.

 Database Setup
-for my local postgres path :"postgres://{}:{}@{}/{}".format( 'postgres', 'postgres', 'localhost:5432', capstone" for my postgres on heroku : "postgres://saqmdnbucthosu:5e6ec82b00af5309ba7c19ccc534a2de33673b4fbe7304fbe467714e2be777d6@ec2-52-0-155-79.compute-1.amazonaws.com:5432/d3nuuppk8gou7m"
+for my local postgres path :"postgres://{}:{}@{}/{}".format( 'student', 'student', 'localhost:5432', coninfluence" for my postgres in Render this is the postgress url

-change with your database path in brackets below database_path = "postgres://{}:{}@{}/{}".format(,'','localhost:5432', <database_name>)"

 Running the server
 From within the starter directory first ensure you are working using your created virtual environment.

-To run the server, execute:
+To run the server (localhost:8080), execute:

 export FLASK_APP=flaskr
 export FLASK_ENV=development
 flask run

-Tasks
-Endpoints and error handlung
-Creating company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+TASKS

+The full dashboard after login shows a menu with three options with authorization requirements dependending if your role is Publisher o Creator

 Use Flask-CORS to enable cross-domain requests and set response headers.

-Create an endpoint to handle GET requests for actors and movies Create an endpoint to DELETE actors and movies using their ID.
+Create an endpoint to handle GET requests for creators list Create an endpoint to handle GET requests for campaigns list Create an endpoint to handle GET requests for user profile information

-Create an endpoint to POST a new actor and new movie Create a PATCH endpoint to patch actors and movies based on their IDs.
+Create an endpoint to DELETE campaigns.

+Create an endpoint to UPDATE creators profile by id (Only the own creator could modify his or her profile) Create an endpoint to UPDATE publishers profile (Only the own publisher could modify his profile)

+Create an endpoint to CREATE new campaigns (Only the publisher could do it)

-Create error handlers for all expected errors including 400, 404, 422 and 405.
+Create error handlers for all expected errors including 400, 401, 403, 404, and 500.
-Setup Auth0
-Create a new, single page web application

-Create a new API

-in API Settings:
-Enable RBAC
-Enable Add Permissions in the Access Token
-Create new API permissions: -read:actors -read:movies -delete:movies -delete:actors -create:movies -create:actors -edit:movies -edit:actors

-Create new roles for:

-Casting Assistant -read:actors -read:movies
-Casting Director -read:actors -read:movies -delete:actors -create:actors -edit:movies -edit:actors
-Executive Producer can perform all actions
+AUTH0
+The application for this api is Coninfluence80 and the API name is coninfluence.

+There are actually to roles: creators and publishers.
+Creators only can access their profile and see the campaigns in which they are enroled.
+Publishers has all permissions except create and update creators profile.

+Publisher permissions: delete:campaigns, get:campaigns, get:creators, get:publisher-profile, post:campaign, post:publisher-profile, update:campaigns, update:profile

+Creators permissions: get:creators-profile, post:creator-profile
 Test your endpoints with Postman.

-Register 3 users
-Sign into each account and make note of the JWT. add your token in authorization tab for test cases you can just add to your endpoint a header with " Bearer ......(your noted token)" End Points
+END POINTS
 GET /actors Request Headers: None Requires permission: read:actors Using Postman with sample below and curl Sample: curl -X GET https://abdelrahmanproj.herokuapp.com/actors

-{ "actors": [ { "age": 30, "gender": "male", "id": 1, "name": "Mohamed" } ], "success": true } GET /movies Request Headers: None Requires permission: read:movies Using Postman with sample below Sample: curl -X GET https://abdelrahmanproj.herokuapp.com/movies
+{ "actors": [ { "age": 30, "gender": "male", "id": 1, "name": "Mohamed" } ], "success": true }

+GET /movies Request Headers: None Requires permission: read:movies Using Postman with sample below Sample: curl -X GET https://abdelrahmanproj.herokuapp.com/movies

 { "movies": [ { "id": 1, "release_date": "Mon, 12 Oct 2020 00:00:00 GMT", "title": "comedy" } ], "success": true }